 The First National Bank Of Monticello

-The First National Bank Of Monticello in Indiana printed $59,000 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1874 and stopped printing money in 1879, which equals a 6 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Monticello issued 6 different types and denominations of national currency.
+The First National Bank Of Monticello in Illinois printed $158,100 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1892 and stopped printing money in 1934, which equals a 43 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Monticello issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Monticello was located in White County.
-It was assigned charter number 2208.
+For the record, The First National Bank Of Monticello was located in Piatt County.
+It was assigned charter number 4826.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com